jacgonisa/ChIPing/README.md

  * **results:**

 ##### Motifs finding

 Motif analysis carried out with [`HOMER`](http://homer.ucsd.edu/homer/index.html).
-In this pipeline is used [`findMotifsGenome.pl`](http://homer.ucsd.edu/homer/ngs/peakMotifs.html), which manage all the steps for discovering motifs in genomic regions.
-By default, this will perform *de novo* motif discovery as well as check the enrichment of known motifs.
+The one used in this pipeline is [`findMotifsGenome.pl`](http://homer.ucsd.edu/homer/ngs/peakMotifs.html), which manage all the steps for discovering motifs in genomic regions.
+By default, this will perform de novo motif discovery as well as check the enrichment of known motifs.

 <details markdown="1">
-    <summary>Output files</summary>
+    <summary>Motifs Output files</summary>

 `knownResults/ directory`: contains files for the knownResults.html webpage, including known<#>.motif files for use in finding specific instance of each motif as well as an image.svg for each motif.